andonigarcia/Ping/flask_app/README.md

 * Note, in order to deploy and run on a dedicated network, you must change line 3 of run.py to `app.run(debug = False, host='0.0.0.0')`

 ## Still Todo:
-Updated - 2/14/15 - Andoni Garcia
+Updated - 2/15/15 - Andoni Garcia

 1. Company Page:
-  * Tab-inate: Profile, Pings, Analytics, Payments
+  * Analytics and Payments tabs
+  * Forms.js is acting funny -- See line 13
+  * When Submitting a Ping, try to refresh to ping tab
+  * Make responsive
+  * When uploading new logo, integrate a preview
+  * Update/refine Pings models
 2. Errors:
   * Google Maps:
     Not found addresses/problems with Geocode are not handled